 Reginald Bretnor.
 The Gnurrs Come from the Voodvork Out.

 Originally in The Magazine of Fantasy and Science Fiction.

 According to Wikipedia, this story was a finalist for the 1951 Retro-Hugo Award for Best Short Story, and in the Encyclopedia of Science Fiction, no less than John Clute called it “hilarious”.
 I found it rather too dated and broad in it’s approach to do much to my funny-bone, although the cavalry-obsessed Colonel Powhattat Fairfax Pollard took my fancy, as he could have come from Joseph Heller’s Catch-22.
-Somewhat like watching the 1940s film “Hellzapoppin'” nowadays, and realising humour has moved on in half a centure (fortunately).
-Anyhoo, the story features a Swiss emigree to the USA (mit der funny vay of speaking) who iss a mad scientist and who invents a secret veapon which sends out furry little timetravelling rodent-like aliens vot can chew zer trousers off an enemy soldier in seconds.
+Somewhat like watching the 1940s film “Hellzapoppin'” nowadays, and realising humour has moved on in half a century (fortunately).
+Anyhoo, the story features a Swiss emigree to the USA, mit der funny vay of speaking. who iss a mad scientist unt who invents ein secret veapon which sends out furry little timetravelling rodent-like aliens vot can chew zer trousers off an enemy soldier in zeconds.
 [28th Nov 2021]

 Cyril Kornbluth.
 The Mindworm.

 Originally in : Worlds Beyond, December 1950.